-The NOAA CH4 calibration scale is derived from a suite of gravimetrically-prepared primary standards.
+The NOAA CH_4 calibration scale is derived from a suite of gravimetrically-prepared primary standards.
 The scale was transferred to a set of secondary standards in 2013 - 2015 using the methods described above but with response curves based on the primary standards and using both the CRDS analytical technique and a GC-FID system.
-Secondary standards are calibrated approximately yearly vs. the primary standards to evaluate the secondary standards for drift and to assess the initial assignments made from the 2013-2015 measurements.
+Secondary standards are compared to the primary standards every 1-2 years to evaluate the secondary standards for drift and to assess the initial assignments made from the 2013-2015 measurements.